osmandapp/web/main/docs/user/start-with/download-maps.md

 - **[Device memory](../personal/maps.md#download)**.
 Show available memory to be used on the device.
 - **Map counter** (*Free version*).
 Display how many [Free map downloads](../purchases/android.md#free-and-paid-features) left.

 **Regions**.
-In order to download a specific type of map of the desired country or area you need:
+To download a specific type of map of the country or region you want:
-- First, click on the region folder, for example Africa or Europe.
+- First click on the folder with the region, such as Africa, Europe, or other.
-- A list of regions will open.
+- Tap the one you want in the list of regions that opens.
-- Tap on the desired one and a list of downloadable maps will open.
+- The next screen shows a list of all map types that can be downloaded.

 You can find information about other types of maps in the [Downloads](../personal/maps.md#downloads) section of the **Maps** article.

 :::tip NOTE
 OsmAnd has a small world map built in.
 You do not need to download large maps of any region if you are not going to use them.
 If you need a map covering the whole planet, including major cities, roads and rivers, you can download the **Detailed World Map**.
 :::

 ### Select on the map